 - UNEA-5.2 in February 2022

-Join the Geneva Environment Network and the International Union for Conservation of Nature in a one-year journey, where experts from all over the world and different sectors will discuss throughout the year how NbS are relevant to various debates ongoing in Geneva.
+Throughout this critical year for nature and society, The Geneva Environment Network and the International Union for Conservation of Nature embarked in a one-year journey, where experts from all over the world and different sectors discuss how NbS are relevant to various debates ongoing in Geneva and beyond.
+Each dialogue also drew linkages with specific conferences, meetings, campaigns, international days and more, thus providing highly relevant reflections on the role of NbS to address the key challenges of our times.

-Although the dialogues target stakeholders from all continents, they aim to encourage increased engagement of the Geneva community in the run-up to the relevant negotiations listed above.
+Although the dialogues target stakeholders from all continents, they aim to encourage increased engagement of the Geneva community in the run-up to relevant negotiations on the global environmental agenda.
 This one-year journey is an opportunity to learn more about the technical know-how to design and implement innovative NbS to tackle and solve the current challenges the human society is facing.
 A journey to learn and listen about the lessons learned, technical challenges and capacity gaps to successfully transition into a more resilient and sustainable future for nature and people.

 The Geneva Environment Network is a cooperative partnership of more than 100 environmental and sustainable development organizations based in Geneva.
 Established in 1999, the Geneva Environment Network organizes events and promotes awareness on environmental issues.
 The Secretariat is supported by the Swiss Federal Office for the Environment and is administered by the United Nations Environment Programme.